-Budding Novocastrian performers are invited to recite, sing or scream their own work as part of the Australian Poetry Slam 2017, a live literary performance program.
+Budding Novocastrian performers are invited to recite, sing or scream their own work to a live audience as part of the Australian Poetry Slam 2017, a live literary performance program.

-Newcastle Region Library will give local writers and performers two minutes to wow a judging panel - selected from a live audience - with original poetry, hip hop, monologues or stories during a one-off national poetry slam heat at Newcastle Museum next month.
+Newcastle Region Library will give local writers and performers two minutes to wow a judging panel -- selected randomly from the audience -- with original poetry, hip hop, monologues or stories during a local national poetry slam heat on Thursday 21 September at Newcastle Museum.

 The National Poetry Slam will see 50 slam heats and workshops held in city and regional venues around Australia in the lead up to October.

-"I invite would-be poets to get out of their comfort zone and put their voice to their work and encourage the Newcastle community to come along to the Museum and be inspired by their art and heart," Newcastle City Council's Acting Libraries Manager Alex Mills said.
+"I invite would-be poets to get out of their comfort zone and put their voice to their work and encourage the Newcastle community to come along to the Museum and be inspired by their art and heart," City Of Newcastle's Acting Libraries Manager Alex Mills said.

 "The slam is sure to unearth amazing local talent and enhance the career opportunities of those who take part."